 The other day after getting out of my car and as was walking towards my house, I suddenly jumped back, screaming.
-My boyfriend, startled, jumped away from me, and asked me what was wrong.
+My boyfriend, startled, jumped away from me and asked me what was wrong.
 At first, I honestly had no idea why I was screaming or why my body was tensed up ready to run or hit something.
-Only after a couple seconds did I realize why; I had seen a snake.
+Only after a couple of seconds did I realize why; I had seen a snake.
 My instincts had caused a chain reaction so quick, so automatic, that my entire body moved before my brain finally caught up enough to assemble the information from my eyes and provide me a picture of a snake.

 That is the stress response.
-An automatic, subconscious response that occurs so quickly that we don’t actually see a threat until well after our bodies have already responded to the threat.
+An automatic, subconscious response occurs so quickly that we don’t actually see a threat until well after our bodies have already responded to the threat.
 It’s a survival pattern that forces action, without consultation or permission, to ensure we survive.
 While the nature of threats has changed over the years, the body’s response has not.
-Because of this, many of us live our life in a constant state of stress.
+Because of this, many of us live our lives in a constant state of stress.
 But how are we supposed to combat stress when it's built into us?
 How do you fight your body, your brain, your very nature?

 Well, the simple answer is, you don’t.
 Your body is an incredible creation, primed for survival and made for balance.
 So don’t fight your body.
-Instead, work with it to help yourself regain the balance you so desperatley need.
+Instead, work with it to help yourself regain the balance you so desperately need.
 You regain this balance by managing stress and its effects on your life.
 So, how do you manage stress?

 Ultimately, stress management is simply a set of skills.
-Skills that can be learned, practiced, and repeated until they become second nature.
-In this article I’m going to focus on four broad categories of stress management: Increasing Awareness, Self-Care, Slowing Down, and Reprogramming.
+Skills that can be learned, practiced and repeated until they become second nature.
+In this article, I’m going to focus on four broad categories of stress management: Increasing Awareness, Self-Care, Slowing Down, and Reprogramming.
 We will look at some of the skills involved with each category and even try a few out.

 The first step in reducing stress is awareness.
 Because the stress response is automatic, you may not consciously realize how stressful something is until seconds, minutes, or even days later.
 To reduce your stress, you first have to know that it is there.
 You have to learn what stress feels like for you.
 As you become more attune with your body, you will learn to find your stress quickly.
 The quicker you find it, the easier it will be to let the tension go.